 Red Cedar Chamber Music among highest marks for an Iowa mid-sized organization

-from individuals, and corporate sponsorships put us on a good footing
+from individuals, foundations and corporations put us on a good footing

 Highlights include the partnership with The Metropolitan Museum of

 Art in New York and the Cedar Rapids Museum of Art: rare musical instruments

 were borrowed from the Met & used for performance (only the 2nd

 time in the Met's history such a loan was made) in workshops, educational

 activities, concerts, and culminated in a compact disc recording.

 A concert was presented at the Met Museum in N.Y. to celebrate the